Fatma Turgut

-Fatma Turgut (born January 2, 1984) is a Turkish rock music singer.
+Fatma Turgut (born 2 January 1984) is a Turkish rock music singer.

 She completed her primary education in Atatürk Primary School and secondary education in Söke Hilmi Fırat Anatolian High School.
 In 2003, she entered the Department of Classical Guitar, Dokuz Eylül University.
 She graduated from there in 2010.
 Within the education that she received during these years, she had the opportunity to work in areas such as polyphonic choir, singing, Turkish music harmony, and Western music harmony.
 She also continued her stage work with various amateur rock bands.
-She worked as a classical guitar and choir teacher in a private music classroom between 2005-2008.
+She worked as a classical guitar and choir teacher in a private music classroom between 2005 and 2008.

 In 2007, she joined the rock band "A Due Carmen", which later became the Model.
 Together with the group, she released three albums, Perili Sirk (2009), Diğer Masallar (2011) and Levlâ'nın Hikayesi (2013).
 She had the opportunity to have a lot of concerts in many cities.
-She is currently pursuing her music career as a solo.
+She is currently pursuing her music career as a solo artist.